emanuelsla/fully_synthetic_MI/README.md

 pseudo code for algorithm fully synthetic MI

-define function synthesis with inputs dataset and desired repetitions {
+define function synthesis with inputs: dataset, desired repetitions, condition vector, list option {
 	create storage for results in list structure for all desired repetitions {
 		start with second variable